NethermindEth/general-agents-module/README.md

 ### MockEtherProvider

-This is helper class for mocking the `ethers.utils.Provider` class.
+This is helper class for mocking the `ethers.providers.Provider` class.

 Basic usage:
 ```ts